ThiccTheo/bramble/README.md

 # bramble
 ## 2D Survival Game
-### Bramble is a 2D survival game influenced mostly by Terraria and Minecraft
+### Bramble is a 2D survival game mostly influenced by Terraria and Minecraft.